Update: 16 additional McDowell residents test positive for COVID-19

 • Marion Correctional Institution: a total of 13 staff members and one inmate have tested positive

-• McDowell County Detention Center: a total of two staff members and 2 inmates have tested positive
+• McDowell County Detention Center: a total of two staff members and two inmates have tested positive

 The Health Department is working diligently to get in touch with all contacts of positives to offer testing.
 If an individual would like to be tested, they can call the hotline at 828-527-6687.
 The operator will ask a list of questions and will provide the caller with the appropriate instructions based upon the answers given.
 The hours of operation for this hotline are 8 a.m. to 8 p.m., seven days per week.
 If you are having a medical emergency, call 911 and inform the dispatcher that you have symptoms of COVID-19.